EUGEN254/Multi-Gateway-Payment-Integration/README.md

     Select a product and choose a payment method (Stripe or PayPal).

-    For PayPal, sandbox mode is enabled; you can toggle between sandbox and live.
+    For PayPal, sandbox mode is enabled; you can toggle between sandbox and live in your code.

     Click Pay to simulate the payment flow.

 Testing Payments

-    Stripe: Sandbox payments work with any valid card, e.g., 4242 4242 4242 4242
+    Stripe: Sandbox payments work with any valid card, e.g., 4242 4242 4242 4242.

-    PayPal: Use sandbox accounts:
+    PayPal: Use sandbox accounts (found in your PayPal developer dashboard).

 ⚠️ All PayPal captures are simulated in the backend; no real transactions occur.

     Folder Structure
-    multi-gateway-payments
+    multi-gateway-payments/
-    ├── backend
+    ├── backend/
     │   ├── package.json
     │   ├── package-lock.json
     │   └── server.js
-    ├── frontend
+    ├── frontend/
     │   ├── eslint.config.js
     │   ├── index.html
     │   ├── package.json
     │   ├── package-lock.json
-    │   ├── public
+    │   ├── public/
+    │   │   └── vite.svg
     │   ├── README.md
+    │   ├── src/
+    │   │   ├── App.jsx
+    │   │   ├── assets/
+    │   │   │   └── react.svg
+    │   │   ├── components/
+    │   │   │   ├── FlutterwavePayment.jsx
+    │   │   │   ├── MpesaPayment.jsx
+    │   │   │   ├── PayPalPayment.jsx
+    │   │   │   ├── PaystackPayment.jsx
+    │   │   │   └── StripePayment.jsx
+    │   │   ├── index.css
+    │   │   ├── main.jsx
+    │   │   └── pages/
-    │   ├── src
+    │   │       ├── PaymentModal.jsx
+    │   │       └── ProductsPage.jsx
     │   └── vite.config.js
     └── README.md

+Notes

     This README is sandbox/test-focused.

-When moving to production, update the PayPal environment, Stripe keys, and remove any simulated logic.
+    When moving to production:

+    Replace PayPal sandbox keys with live credentials.

+    Replace Stripe test keys with live keys.

+    Remove any simulated logic in the backend.